-Shrimp scampi is an Italian-American classic that adorns restaurant menus across the country, and there is no doubt as to why it’s so popular.
+An Italian-American classic that adorns restaurant menus across the country, and there is no doubt as to why shrimp scampi so popular.
 However, this isn’t a dish that has to be enjoyed in a restaurant as it is incredibly easy to make at home.
-And while most iterations of this seafood dish use white wine as a base for the sauce, this isn’t entirely necessary.
-In fact, I’ve developed a shrimp scampi recipe without wine that tastes so delicious you won’t even know that it’s missing!

-This dish is incredibly easy to make and is an excellent choice if you’re looking for a quick yet delicious dinner option.
-Similarly to a number of my other pasta dishes (see my fettuccine alfredo, carbonara, lemon pasta or mushroom bucatini recipes), there are only a few ingredients require to make this incredibly flavourful meal.
+It is also an excellent choice if you’re looking for a quick yet delicious dinner option.
+Similarly to a number of my other pasta dishes (see my fettuccine alfredo, carbonara, lemon pasta or mushroom bucatini recipes), there are only a few ingredients required to make this incredibly flavourful meal.

 How to Make Shrimp Scampi without Wine

-Now it comes to how to make this shrimp scampi recipe without wine.
 I add a few extra steps to this recipe to give it a more robust flavour than traditionally called for, especially to account for the lack of the wine.
 I promise that it is nothing too complicated.

-The first step to this shrimp scamp recipe is to prepare your shrimp.
-I urge you to you use whole, fresh shrimp in this recipe and to forgo frozen, prepared shrimp.
 The flavour difference is incredibly notable and it doesn’t require that much extra work.
 You can also use the shells and heads of the shrimp to make a broth that will act as a flavourful stand-in for wine.

 Remove the heads off your shrimp and peel them, leaving the tails on.
 Devein the shrimp by making a shallow incision along the top of the shrimp with a sharp knife.
 Use the tip of the knife to remove the black vein and discard.
 Season the shrimp liberally with salt and pepper.

 Put the shrimp heads and tails in a small saucepan and cover with about a litre of cold water.
 Cover the pot and bring to a gentle simmer over low heat.
-Allow to simmer for about thirty minutes to one hour before straining through a fine mesh sieve and setting aside.
-You can then discard the shells and heads.

 Bring a large pot of heavily salted water to a rolling boil and add your pasta.
 I recommend using linguine, but you can really use whatever kind of pasta you’d like.